 - IELTS score of 5.5 or above: http://www.ielts.org

-- If you are funded by an organization, please make sure the type of English test is acceptable by the organization.
+*If you are funded by an organization, please make sure the type of English test is also acceptable to the funding organization.

 Your official high school or university transcripts must be mailed directly from your high school or university to MTSU.
 We cannot accept these documents from you unless they have been provided to you in an unopened official envelope with an embossed stamp or inked seal across the flap of the envelope.
 If you are a transfer student, we will require your high school transcript only if you have completed less than 24 hours of university coursework.

-A full course by course evaluation is required for all foreign post-secondary course work.
-You must submit any/all post-secondary course work prior to being admitted.
+A full course-by-course evaluation is required for all foreign, post-secondary course work.
+You must submit any and all post-secondary course work prior to being admitted.
 Failure to submit all transcripts can result in your dismissal from our university.
 MTSU also accepts Credit by Examination.

-Photocopies cannot be accepted.
-It is required that you have a commercial evaluation service to translate and evaluate the transcripts.
+Photocopies of transcripts cannot be accepted.
+It is required that you have a commercial evaluation service translate and evaluate the transcripts.
 The evaluation service must send the report directly to the International Enrollment and Services office.

-If the applicant obtained a college degree or took some classes at another U.S. institution, the transcript is required.
+If you have obtained a college degree or took some classes at another U.S. institution, that transcript is required.